mithi/robotics-blog/content/blog/bossy/01-task-list.md

 - [x] .Make a class wrapper for elegantly reading, processing, and accessing the input signals
 - [x] .Add UI functionality for providing feedback of controls in the 8x8 led matrix (screen)
 - [x] .Send commands by user from controller to receiver.
--
+- [x] .Build prototype #2
-- Make an enclosure to house our controller
+- Make an enclosure to house Bossy